Chloejay/dataplayground/README.md

 <h6> General info</h6> :information_desk_person:
 This workshop will talks about the data science pipeline, play fun with the some open source tools from data fetching, ETL to data analytics (data processing), data visualization(data insight generation), in the end I will show how to use simple machine leanring library to run one modeling (predictive analysis).

-But before start why need this tool, might say because get rid of tool that don't spark joy. performace well and easy to use so will focus to talk about SparkSQL, RDDs

 ![picture alt](https://pbs.twimg.com/media/DYaocvHU8AAIYYW.jpg)
 "Spark with Zeppelin are great combination"